 What can a tree teach us about self-worth?
 How it grows only so big as its mothersoil can provide for, how it draws nutrients from her, but then expresses itself in branches and leaves.
 How it then uses its photosynthetic technology to turn sunlight into sugar, which it feeds itself with.
 How it kindly emits oxygen for the rest of us, purifies the air.
 How it offers itself as shelter for other creatures, how it shades, how it sometimes lives to be ancient or not, but always offers its body back to the soil which grew it.
 How it becomes a nurse log upon which a whole new ecosystem will grow.

 Our alienation stems from the negligence of reciprocity.
 It is the spiritual cul-de-sac we have built ourselves into.
 It is the worst kind of loneliness to live as a turncoat on the soil of your origin.

 Only worse than that, is to not have your gifts received.

-During the rebellion of teenagehood, many individual spirits are broken irreperably.
-Our gifts are disciplined out of us with systemic etiquette.
-Eventually we accede to the sandcastles of security, relinquishing our personal, intraservicable genius, triggering a lifetime of felt alienation.
+During the rebellion of teenagehood, many individual spirits are broken irreparably.
+Our gifts are systematically disciplined out of us until we we accede to building sandcastles of security instead, relinquishing our personal, intraservicable genius, for a lifetime of felt alienation.

 Amazingly, some of us have retained passion.
 Some of us continue to be disciples of the things we love.
 We drag our addicted, programmed asses out of deeply-worn ruts.
 We walk against the grain and the odds, turn away from apathy and accumulation, and stand for something.